charmed-kubernetes/kubernetes-docs/pages/k8s/how-to-addons.md

 The `consume` command is the counterpart to `offer`.
 It establishes a connection to the specified model and application, and adds that resource to the current model.
 A running application in the model can then be related to it as thought it were a local model resource.
-In this case we want to connect it to the kubernetes-control-plane:
+In this case you want to connect it to the kubernetes-control-plane:

 ```bash
 juju relate -m cluster-model coredns kubernetes-control-plane